Dyl4No1/TerraformProject/README.txt

 This code was developed straight into the cloud shell editors of both azure and google. any other config has not been tested.

+The complexity of the program is partially lacking due to constraints discussed in the dissertation file in this repo

 For Azure:
 -click cloud shell icon to the right of search bar.
 -click the "{ }" icon at the top of cloud shell CLI panel